Cost of Plastering a Room

 Hardwall Plaster Costs

-Hardwall plaster is very similar to browning plaster, although it does more robust and long-lasting.
-The average cost of Hardwall plaster is around £0.40 to £0.50.
+Hardwall plaster is very similar to browning plaster, although it is more robust and long-lasting.
+The average cost of Hardwall plaster is around £0.40 to £0.50 per kg.

 The main benefit of Hardwall plaster is that it is very compatible with masonry materials such as bricks, medium-density and aircrete blocks.
-It also offers a much higher impact resistance than browning plaster so is definitely the preferred choice.
+It also offers a much higher impact resistance than browning plaster, so it is definitely the preferred choice.

 Tough Coat Plaster Costs